Budgeting & Cash-Flow Hacks to Find Money You Didn't Know You Had

 If your district does NOT offer 12-month pay:

 Let's say you get 11-month pay from your school district (excluding July), and your take-home is $6,000 every month.
 Save $545 each month in a sinking fund during the school year.
-When July rolls around, you have about $6,075 sitting right there — your $5,995 in contributions plus roughly $80 in interest earned at 3.30% APY.
-That's actually more than your normal monthly take-home, just from letting your money work while it waited.
+When July rolls around, you have about $5,995 sitting there — plus a bit of interest from your high-yield savings account.
+That's nearly your full normal monthly take-home, just from letting your money work while it waited.

 The key: Automate it.
 Set up a $545 auto-transfer on payday so you never even see it.
 When summer hits, you're stress-free.